Course Title: Case Studies in Cyber Security

 Overview of Learning Resources

 You will be expected to expand on the subject matter provided.
 This will take the form of accessing various external and internal resources, such as the library and the Internet.

 The Internet will be the most important source for academic, technical and white papers and you will be required to use this as a learning resource on a regular basis.
 In addition your classmates and the lecturer/speaker are also important learning resources as will be demonstrated in the facilitated discussions.

-Blackboard: This course is supported online using Blackboard, which gives access to important announcements, a discussion forum, staff contact details, the teaching schedule, assessment timelines.
+Canvas: This course is supported online using Canvas, which gives access to important announcements, a discussion forum, staff contact details, the teaching schedule, assessment timelines.
 You are advised to read your student EMS e-mail daily for important announcements.
-You should also visit the course Blackboard site at least once a day where you will find important announcements regarding the course and all key documents.
+You should also visit the course Canvas site at least once a day where you will find important announcements regarding the course and all key documents.

 Overview of Assessment

 Individual class participation in the seminars will form part of the assessment in this subject.
 There will also be assignments, which evaluate your ability to write a brief essay pertaining to the seminar content.
 Emphasis will be on evidence of creative thinking and communication of independent ideas.
 In teams you will undertake a project which will require further reading/research.
 Project reports and presentations will demonstrate your understanding of case study content.

 Continuous Assessment Task: Weekly Pop Quiz based on the material assigned for the week’s discussion session.

 This assessment task supports CLOs 5 & 6

 This assessment task supports CLOs 4 & 5